麻豆果冻传媒

 <麻豆果冻传媒 class='so-dt-title' id="school-rankings">School Rankings

-The diversity score of Auburn Opportunity Project is 0.73, which is more than the diversity score at state average of 0.68.
+The diversity score of Auburn Opportunity Project is 0.69, which is equal to the diversity score at state average of 0.69.
 The school's diversity has stayed relatively flat over five school years.

 This School